jonjohnsonjr/mane/README.md

 ## trace

-This will pop open the go pprof web view:
+This will pop open `otel-desktop-viewer` and start tracing:

 ```go
 package main